bahoerres/DIFFrnt/content/🧠 Executive Function Support System.md

 - [[🍽️ Task Menus|Today's Tasks]] - Like a restaurant menu for tasks, offering choices based on your current energy and capacity
 - [[🔋 Energy States - Understanding Your Brain's Power Management System|Energy Guide]] - Understanding and working with your energy fluctuations instead of fighting them
-- [[Pattern Recognition|Track Patterns]] - Simple ways to notice what works for you, building your personal instruction manual
+- [[🧠 The Unseen Guide - Unmasking Your Productivity Patterns 🔓|Pattern Recognition]] - Simple ways to notice what works for you, building your personal instruction manual
-- [[System Maintenance|Maintenance]] - Light-touch ways to keep your support systems running without getting overwhelmed
+- [[🛠️ Maintenance Master System - Keeping Your System Running Smoothly|Maintenance]] - Light-touch ways to keep your support systems running without getting overwhelmed

 ### 🔧 Core Systems